County Galway Ireland · Co. Galway · Ballyconneely Save · Share

 Wear waterproofs.
 Bring a sandwich.
 Tell someone where you're going if it's the mountain.

-Coral Strand The draw.
-A beach of pink and white maerl, sheltered and strange.
-Walk it at low tide for the hard sand.
-Swim on calm summer days only.
+Coral Strand (Trá an Dóilín) The draw, at Mannin a short hop from the village.
+A beach of pink and white maerl, north-facing and strange.
+Walk it at low tide for the firm ground.
+Swim on calm summer days only - the rest of the time the water is cold, the sea is honest about it.

 However long you havetime